Best Business

 5. Processing and approval can take up to 6 to 8 weeks

 • Business Investment - an instant access account that can be opened with £1 and has no balance limits.
-The interest earned is at a rate of 0.85% AER.
+The interest earned is at a rate of 1.65% AER.
+If you have an enterprise or enterprise plus account you can get an extra 0.25% for a total return of 1.90%.

-• Fixed Term Deposit - there are terms available for one week to five years.
+• Fixed Term Deposit - there are terms available for one to nine months to one to five years.
 A minimum deposit of £5,000 and a Danske current account is required to open this account.
-Interest is paid on maturity and rates range from 2.75% to 2.76% AER, depending on the saving duration.
+Interest is paid on maturity and rates range from 1.70% to 4.35% AER, depending on the saving duration and how much you save.

 Danske Bank reviews

-Danske's banking app is rated 2.8 stars on Google Play, from over 300 reviews.
+Danske's banking app is only rated 2.3 stars on Google Play, from over 350 reviews.

-It performs slightly better on the App Store with 3.3 stars, based on 10 ratings.
+It performs much better on the App Store with 3.5 stars, based on only 14 ratings though.